soubhikbarari/llms-surveys-aapor-24/glossary.md

 - *Other Gen AI Concepts:*
     - **Hallucination**: When a model generates plausible-sounding but incorrect or nonsensical information.
+    - **Fuzzy Logic**: An alternative form of reasoning (or computing) that does not rely on rule-based or binary (true/false) statements, but accounts for probabilistic or non-rule based logical statements.
+It is a key feature (and sometimes bug!) of generative AI.
     - **Alignment**: Ensuring that an AI system’s outputs match the goals, values, or ethics of its users or developers.
     - **Bias**: When a model’s output reflects unfair or unbalanced treatment of certain groups or ideas due to biases in the training data.
     - **Toxicity**: The generation of harmful, offensive, or inappropriate content by a model, often an important consideration in content moderation.